potpot59/iris-emoji-java/README.md

 It was forked from **[emoji-java](https://github.com/vdurmont/emoji-java)**

+Reasons I forked it:

-❗️ The most important reason I forked it was I have found how to improve its __speed up to 5x__ times!
+- ❗️ The most important reason I forked it was I have found how to improve its __speed up to 5x__ times!
+- My repo supports complex emojis of combination `{basic_emoji}{skin_color}?{gender}?`
+- It supports of bugged VK.COM web-version emojis, where ending char `\uFE0F` is absent

 And of course, extend useful methods.